 As well as having your food products added to the vegan aisles and “free from” aisles in supermarkets, you can incorporate vegan branding into your packaging, and develop a large base of loyal, repeat customers.
 Label Line’s printers, coding machines, applicators, and even handheld scanners, can all be incorporated into a supply line system.

 We can guide you in choosing the most appropriate machines, ensure a highly competitive rate, and we can help install and even train your staff on its efficient and effective use.
-Once you have the machinery, we can make repairs and can provide a tailored servicing and maintenance contract to extend the life of your essential machinery.
+Once you have the machinery, we can make labelling machine repairs and can provide a tailored servicing and labelling machine maintenance contract to extend the life of your essential machinery.